Subadditivity: Definitions

 for all m and n.
 This is a special case of subadditive function, if a sequence is interpreted as a function on the set of natural numbers.

 Note that while a concave sequence is subadditive, the converse is false.
 For example, arbitrarily assign $a_1, a_2, ...$ with values in $[0.5, 1]$; then the sequence is subadditive but not concave.

 Properties

 Sequences

-A useful result pertaining to subadditive sequences is the following lemma due to Michael Fekete.
+A useful result pertaining to subadditive sequences is Fekete's lemma.